 It’s possible to receive welcome bonuses multiples times as long as you wait 24 months from the time you’ve received the prior bonus.

-Citi’s other rule requires a 24 month period between receiving bonuses for cards in the same family, such as American Airlines cobranded cards and cards that earn Citi Thank You points, like the Citi Prestige card for military.
+Citi’s other rule requires a 24 month period between receiving bonuses for cards in the same family, such as American Airlines cobranded cards and cards that earn Citi Thank You points.

 US Bank